You need a mindset shift

 When you truly love yourself then you forgive yourself and others, you respect yourself for who you are, and so you respect others.
 You realise others are on their own journey of loving themselves and so you understand they may simply have more to learn.
 Loving yourself empowers you to love others and they will know it and feel it.
 Someone who truly loves themselves and radiates that love to others will do far more good in the world than any practical or logical advice.

-There is a journey to loving yourself
+This is a journey

 I help leaders develop self- mastery, helping them to become confident in their own inner guidance.